 Lights, camera, fashion!

 There is so much to marvel at when it comes the fashion stills taken by these gifted fashion photographers in Glasgow.
 In fact, we are pleasantly surprised by how the relatively small photography community here doesn’t hold back from experimenting and reinventing their craft.
-While each of them has distinctive style and technique, they all use gorgeous Scottish landscapes and famous spots to capture the way Glaswegians dress to the nines.
+While each of them has a distinctive style and technique, they all use gorgeous Scottish landscapes and famous spots to capture the way Glaswegians dress to the nines.